Yiling-Huo/yiling-huo.github.io/_posts/2023-02-06-How-to-process-cloze.md

 ![output](/images/cloze_tutorial/output.png)

-If the participant did not respond with a common noun, frequency of `no_match` will +1.
-If you have too many `no_match`s, it's probable that SUBTLEX-CH did not have your target word.
+If the participant did not respond with a noun, frequency of `no_match` will +1.
+If you have too many `no_match`'s, it's probable that SUBTLEX-CH did not have your target word.
 Simply add your target word to the index to solve this.
 You can either modify the scripts, or simply modify `index.csv`.

 ### **Step 4: Manually integret sub- and super-category responses** <a name="step4"></a>